elcymon/useful-linux-commands/README.md

 1. copy a directory from master branch to current branch ```git checkout master -- <dir-name>``` [source](https://stackoverflow.com/questions/2668886/git-copy-all-files-in-a-directory-from-another-branch)

 ## FILE OPERATIONS
 1. Truncate a text file to 3600 lines.
-This command deletes from line 3601 to the end ```sed -i '3601,$ d' ```.
+This command deletes from line 3601 to the end ```sed -i '3601,$ d' <filename>```.
 This file operation is done inplace, for other variants, look at [source](https://stackoverflow.com/questions/19017994/how-do-i-limit-or-truncate-text-file-by-number-of-lines)